computer user ends up with old machines, dead printers or an obsolete cell

 to the Geek Squad desk at Best Buy and they will take care of it for you

 for free.
-But they will pocked the money they make from the materials.
+But they will pocket the money they make from the materials.

 ten broken PCs on their doorstep they won't accept them all.

-fixer I end up with a lot of batteries from dead laptops.
-If the battery
+a computer fixer I end up with a lot of batteries from dead laptops.
+If

 to transfer the data from your old phone.
 The store can often help with